Probing Virtual Axion-Like Particles by Precision Phase Measurements: Abstract

 \section{Abstract}

 We propose an experiment for detecting Axion-Like Particles (ALPs) based on the axion-photon interaction in the presence of a non-uniform magnetic field.
 The impact of virtual ALPs on the polarization of the photons inside a cavity is studied and a detection scheme is proposed.
 We find that the cavity normal modes are dispersed differently owing to their coupling to the ALPs in the presence of a background magnetic field.
 This birefringence, in turn, can be observed as a phase difference between the cavity polarization modes.
-The signal is considerably enhanced close to the resonance frequencies of the cavity and further enhanced for a squeezed light source.
-We propose to scan the resonances with a variable frequency source.
-We argue that the amplified signal allows for exclusion of a broad range of axion mass $10^{-3}\text{eV} \lesssim m_{a} \lesssim 1$~eV even at very small axion-photon coupling constant with the potential to reach sensitivity to the QCD axion.
+The signal is considerably enhanced for a squeezed light source.
+We argue that the amplified signal allows for exclusion of a range of axion mass $6\times10^{-4}\;\text{eV} \lesssim m_{a} \lesssim 6\times10^{-3}$~eV even at very small axion-photon coupling constant with the potential to reach sensitivity to the QCD axion.
 Our scheme allows for the exclusion of a range of axion masses that has not yet been covered by other experimental techniques.

 Axions are pseudo-scalar particles beyond the Standard Model (SM) of particle physics, originally introduced by the Peccei-Quinn mechanism in order to solve the CP problem of QCD ~\cite{Peccei1977,Weinberg1978,Wilczek1987,Chen2007}.
 Moreover, Axion Like Particles (ALPs) are generalizations of the QCD axions which arise from string theory due to the compactification of extra dimensions \cite{Svrcek:2006yi,Witten:1984dg}.
 The main difference between these two types of axions is that for ALPs, the mass and coupling constant are independent of each other.
 This property allows a much wider parameter space and hence a rather rich phenomenology for ALPs.
 Both axions and ALPs are prominent candidates for Dark Matter (DM)~\cite{Abbott:1982af,Dine:1982ah,Preskill:1982cy} and can have a multitude of different couplings to the SM.
 While the allowed mass region of DM axion is limited to $10^{-24}\mathrm{eV} \lesssim m_{a} \lesssim 10^{-1}\mathrm{eV}$ \cite{Hlozek:2017zzf,Archidiacono:2013cha}, an ALP which is not DM can take any value of the mass, depending on the coupling strength.